Questions and Answers About Pedestrian Accident Lawyer in McAllen

 Reckless driving.
 Under Texas law, a person who drives a vehicle in willful or wanton disregard for the safety of persons or property does so recklessly.
 Reckless driving encompasses many of the elements mentioned in the previous categories.
 Additionally, reckless actions such as tailgating, aggressive driving, or running red lights can lead to fatal consequences.

-2. What are the consequences of McAllen pedestrian accidents?
+2. What are the consequences of McAllen pedestrian car accidents?

 - Intense pain in the neck, back, or head